Arthur Ewert: Comintern functionary

 It is unclear whether Ewert accompanied Prestes to the Soviet Union, but he did turn up again in Moscow in the spring of 1931, his Argentine mission at an end.

-In 1932 Ewert and his wife were dispatched as Comintern Representatives to the Communist Party of China, where they would stay until recalled to Moscow in 1934.
+In 1932, Ewert and his wife were dispatched as Comintern representatives to the Chinese Communist Party, where they would stay until recalled to Moscow in 1934.

 From Moscow Ewert and Szabo were first sent to the United States, with Ewert using the pseudonym "Harry Berger" during his brief stay.
 From there the pair proceeded to Brazil as Comintern Representative to the Communist Party of Brazil.
 Following an abortive insurrection against the regime of Getúlio Vargas in November 1935, Ewert was arrested in Rio de Janeiro and was subjected to severe torture by authorities seeking the whereabouts of opposition leader Prestes.

 His wife Szabo was also subjected to police torture, being stripped, forced to suffer electric shocks, beaten, and burned with cigarettes — all in the presence of Ewert.
 Despite the viciousness of the interrogation, neither Ewert nor Szabo betrayed their confidences under duress.
 Szabo was ultimately deported to Nazi Germany in September 1936, where she was incarcerated and would later die at the Ravensbrück concentration camp in 1939.

 Ewert underwent protracted interrogation, during which time he lost his sanity.
 He was finally brought to trial in May 1937, where he was convicted and sentenced to 13 years and four months in prison.

-Later years
+Later years and death

-In May 1945 Ewert was granted an amnesty from prison.
-He returned by ship to the Soviet zone of control in Eastern Germany in August 1947 but the mental problems which followed his torture and imprisonment proved insurmountable and he was forced to be hospitalized in a sanatorium for the rest of his life.
+In May 1945, Ewert was granted an amnesty from prison.
+He returned by ship to the Soviet zone of control in East Germany in August 1947 but the mental problems which followed his torture and imprisonment proved insurmountable and he was forced to be hospitalized in a sanatorium for the rest of his life.

-Death and legacy

-Ewert died on July 3, 1959, in Ebertswalde.
+Ewert died on July 3, 1959, in Eberswalde, East Germany.

 In 1981 the government of the German Democratic Republic issued a postage stamp in Ewert's honor.